gitter-lab/SINGE/README.md

 - *ranked_edges* - Edge lists ranked according to their SINGE scores
 - *influential_genes* - Genes ranked according to their SINGE influence.

-## Note on Reproducibility of Results
+## Note on reproducibility
+The master branch of this repository may be unstable as new features are implemented.
+Use a versioned [release](https://github.com/gitter-lab/SINGE/releases) for stable data analysis.

-Because the subsampling and zero-removal stages involve pseudo-random sample removals, we generate a random seed using input hyperparameters, including the *date* input.
+Because the subsampling and zero-removal stages involve pseudo-random sample removals, SINGE generates a random seed using input hyperparameters, including the *date* input.
 The results can be reproduced by providing the same inputs and date from a previous experiment.

 ## Example